Bitcoin Futures Trading – in-depth guide

 There are no restrictions on short selling.
 Short selling is an opportunity to sell what you don’t have.
 With stocks, it works like this: you borrow certain shares from a broker to sell them and make a profit.
 You will then have to return the same shares to the broker.
 If you borrowed shares from a broker, sold them, and then they fell in price, you are in a plus: to return shares to a broker, you will buy them at a lower price.
 For such a “borrowing” of shares, brokers also take a percentage.
 It is different from futures: they do not exist in the material world - they are just agreements.
 Therefore, buying or selling futures simply shows your position; no one needs to borrow securities.

-The two main futures strategies are hedging and speculation.
+The two main futures strategies that work are hedging and speculation.

 A hedging strategy is used to protect against potential adverse changes in the price of the underlying asset.
 If you have stocks of company x in your portfolio and you expect it to fall, but do not want to get rid of securities, sell short futures for stocks.
 Then the profit from the futures compensates for losses from the drawdown of shares.